lindsaydeaton/social-media-app/README.md

 # Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It uses Javascript, React, and CSS Styled Sheets
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using: Javascript, React, and CSS Styled Sheets

 ## Important Available Scripts